 "In my last job, I made over 100 outbound calls a week while also running onboarding sessions for new hires."

-Specific examples are more believable.
+Specifics are more believable.

 Red flags to avoid